primissco/primissco/README.md

 - 👋 Hi, I’m @primissco
-- 👀 I’m interested in FOSS, GNU/Linux (artix btw), network management and online security & privacy
+- 👀 I’m interested in FOSS, keeping security and privacy online and self hosting applications for daily use
-- 🌱 I’m currently learning web development and Python
+- 🌱 I’m currently learning Python, Haskell and Gentoo GNU/Linux
-- 📫 How to reach me: hello@primiss.co or via Twitter
+- 📫 How to reach me: hello@primiss.co or via Discord `primissco#2292`

 <!---
 primissco/primissco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.